moosetechnology/moosetechnology.github.io/src/content/docs/blog/2025-06-13-transformation-third.md

 comments: true
 tags:
 - transformation
-draft: true
 ---

 Once again, let me welcome you to the final blog post in those three blog posts about code transformations!
 During the [first blog](https://modularmoose.org/blog/2024-04-01-transformation-first/) post, we used queries and tools to locate the entities we seek to transform, before implementing the actual transformation logic in the [second blog](https://modularmoose.org/blog/2024-04-14-transformation-second/) post.

 In this third post, we will use a visualisation window allowing us to check the source code of our entity before and after a transformation, and finally apply those transformation on the actual source files, therefore transposing this transformation from Moose to your actual software!

 We are still following the scenario presented in the previous blog posts, on our use case, ArgoUML.
 In this system three classes define and use a method named `logError`.
 A class `ArgoLogger` has been defined that contains a static method `logError`.

 The transformation task is to add a receiver node to each `logError` method invocation so that the method called is now `ArgoLogger.logError`().